coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

 * Create an application with an `<ErrorWrapper>` component which catches errors in its children components and displays an error message if some error occurs.
+* Implement Error boundaries in most of the previous react applications you built.

 # In depth discussions